 Advocate for others’ education and protection.
 Approach schools and centers of learning about adding programs and curriculum on the Holocaust and antisemitism.
 Echoes & Reflections is an online program that focuses on Holocaust education in the classroom.
 Tennessee school officials said their vote to ban Holocaust graphic novel “Maus” was meant to shelter students from foul language and nudity.
 But advocates say books like these are important tools in teaching younger generations.

-The US Holocaust Memorial Museum is another resource where one can learn not only about the Holocaust but find educational information on antisemitism and its impact today.
+The US Holocaust Memorial Museum is another resource teaching about the Holocaust and also providing educational information about antisemitism’s current impact.

 Stop the spread